neondatabase/website/content/docs/guides/auth-clerk.md

 ### Create a Clerk application

 1. Log in to your Clerk account and navigate to the [Dashboard](https://dashboard.clerk.dev/).
 From the left sidebar, select `Create Application` to create a new app.
 2. In the dialog that appears, provide a name for your application and a few sign-in options.
-For this tutorial, we'll use `Email`, `Google` and `Github` as allowed sign-in methods.
+For this tutorial, we'll use `Email`, `Google` and `GitHub` as allowed sign-in methods.

 ### Retrieve your API keys